 - Refer to the Product Specification sheet for recommended amount of infill required.

-- This installation information has been supplied as a reference guide only.
+- This synthetic grass installation information has been supplied as a reference guide only.
 SYNLawn Warranties do not cover installation.

 SYNLawn artificial grass is designed to withstand our harsh Australian climate to normal surface temperatures of approximately 65-75C.
 If the temperature increases above melting point the turf fibres will begin to shrink and eventually disintegrate or melt completely.
 This can occur if sunlight is reflected off surfaces such as doors, windows, polished gutters, mirrors, reflective panels or any other surface which can reflect sunlight onto your turf.

 To avoid this we recommend that, if possible, you avoid laying you turf directly up against a reflective surface by creating a 100cm border between them.
 Other suggestions include (again where possible) covering windows with a screen or awning, using non-reflective paint on shiny surfaces like gutters and drainpipes or adjusting the angle of any reflective panels or mirrors.